danlleo/Weather-App/README.md

 > My Weather App using OpenWeatherMapAPI

 # How To Use
+1. Open wsweather.netlify.app
-1. Enter the name of the city or country
+2. Enter the name of the city or country
-2. Press "Enter"
+3. Press "Enter"
-3. See the result :)
+4. See the result :)